1. Looked up Pitch Black on IMDb because Tim was watching it.

 That being said.
 There's a difference between believing in something and being accepting of it.

 50. Thought more about Harry Potter.
 There actually are skeptical wizards in the book.
 Characters are skeptical about divination and the beliefs of the Lovegood family.
 It make sense for those who've grown up in the magical world.
 Like us, they learn what's real and not real.
 To them, unicorns, mermaids, and dragons are reality not mythology.
-They too, though, might have their fictional animals, or at least animals who's reality is debated.
+They too, though, might have their fictional animals, or at least animals whose reality is debated.

 Hermione is skeptical of Luna Lovegood's beliefs even though she hasn't grown up in the wizarding world.
 Her first ten years were spent as a Muggle.
 Why does Hermione accept the existence of werewolves but not Crumple-Horned Snorkacks?